6 Effective Ways To Reduce Your Risk Of Pneumonia

 1. Wash your hands frequently

-Wash your hands frequently, especially after coughing or blowing your nose, going to the bathroom, and before eating or preparing food9.
-Washing your hands ensures you can avoid transferring germs into your respiratory system8.
+Wash your hands frequently, especially after coughing or blowing your nose, going to the bathroom, before and after meals, or while preparing food.9 Washing your hands ensures you can avoid transferring germs that may cause pneumonia or other similarly dangerous diseases from entering into your system.8

 2. Avoid smoking